 Day 11: Clyde

-We start the day with visit St Bathans, Ophir and other gold mining sites in the area.
+We start the day with exploring Arrowtown and then visit St Bathans, Ophir and other gold mining sites in the area.
 Following, we drop into Lauderdale for lunch and a walk around a property which was a former high country station farmstead and a successful gold miner’s residence.
 Later in the afternoon we return to Clyde.

 Day 12: Dunedin

 Today our group heads south to see the original gold strike location at Lawrence, then continue around to Dunedin.

 Our day is spent exploring Dunedin on a historic tour, including Port Chalmers where the first refrigeration ship left for the UK.